 People got their tools back in just 26 cases and not all the tools were in a useable state.

 It can be hard to establish who tools belong to.
 Marking your tools in an obvious way should give you a better chance of proving they’re yours should they be recovered.

-You can back this up by adding your details with a pen whose ink only shows up under UV light.
+You can back this up by adding your details with a pen with ink that shows up only under UV light.

 You could also register details such as serial numbers and photos of your tools with a tool database.

-Not all insurance for work tools will be the same, so check what’s covered before you insure your tools.
+Not all insurance for work tools is the same, so check what’s covered before you insure your tools.
 Look at the small print.